Patick09/Ochoco-JohnPatrick_SalesTransaction_Exam-2025/README.md

 ## 📘 Description / Overview
 The *Sales Transaction System* is a *Transaction Processing System (TPS)* designed to streamline and manage sales operations for a business.
-This system enables users to record sales, manage inventory, process payments, and generate reports in an efficient and user-friendly manner.
+This system enables users to record sales, manage inventory, and generate reports in an efficient and user-friendly manner.

 ---